greenRose2018/colors/DevcampPortfolio/README.md

 # Devcamp Portfolio Application

-> this is a Ruby on Rails 5 application that allows users to create their own protfolios
+> This is a Ruby on Rails 5 application that allows users to create their own protfolios
-### Fearures
+### Features

-- real time chat engine for comments
+- Real time chat engine for comments
 - Blog
 - Portfolio
 - Drag and drop interface
--

-### code Example
+### Code Example

 ```ruby
 def my_great_method